mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 xp: 50
 skills: 1
 ```
+The OBSERVATION_PERIOD table contains records which uniquely define the spans of time for which a Person is at-risk to have clinical events recorded within the source systems, even if no events in fact are recorded (healthy patient with no healthcare interactions).

+What is not a valid use of the observation\_period table?

 `@possible_answers`
 - define lookback period
 - define followup period
-- [to find all persons with at least]
 - denominator for population prevalence
+- [to find all persons with at least one observation]

 `@hint`